-- Independent applicants who have resided for 60 days immediately prior to enrollment if previous residency was within Michigan. - Applicants who live with and whose spouse has resided for 60 days immediately prior to enrollment if previous residency was within Michigan. - Applicants who live with and are dependent on parents or a legal guardian who has resided in the WCC District for a minimum of 60 days immediately prior to enrollment if previous residency was within Michigan.
+- Independent applicants who have resided in the WCC district for 30 days immediately prior to the semester of enrollment if previous residency was within Michigan. - Applicants who live with and whose spouse has resided in the WCC district for 30 days immediately prior to the semester of enrollment if previous residency was within Michigan. - Applicants who live with and are dependent a on parent or a legal guardian who has resided in the WCC district for a minimum of 30 days immediately prior to the semester of enrollment if previous residency was within Michigan.